 .

-1. The Board of Directors is charged in particular with appointing the members of the Executive Committee as described in paragraph 3 of article 8 below.
+1. The Board of Directors is charged in particular with appointing the Members of the Executive Committee as described in paragraph 5 of article 8 below.

 2. Meetings of the Board of Directors will be held as often as the chairperson of the Board of Directors convenes a meeting, but at least once a year.

 3. Meetings of the Board of Directors will be convened by the chairperson of the Board of Directors or, on the latter's behalf, by the official secretary of the Executive Committee, and must be convened in writing with an agenda, setting out the matters to be considered, giving notice of a period of at least fourteen days before the meeting.
-If the meeting is not convened in writing, if matters are considered which were not included on the agenda in the convening notice or if the meeting is convened giving notice of a period of less than fourteen days, resolutions may nevertheless be adopted, provided that all the directors are present and provided that none of the directors entitled to vote objects to resolutions being adopted.
+If the meeting is not convened in writing, if matters are considered which were not included on the agenda in the convening notice or if the meeting is convened giving notice of a period of less than fourteen days, resolutions may nevertheless be adopted, provided that all the Directors are present and provided that none of the Directors entitled to vote objects to resolutions being adopted.

 4. Meetings of the Board of Directors will be held in one of the Member States in a place to be designated by the chairperson of the Board of Directors.

-5. Directors, members of the Executive Committee, the official secretary and any other persons admitted to the meeting by the directors present at the meeting will have access to meetings.
-A director can arrange for a fellow-member of the Board of Directors or a fellow-director or staff member of the National Library involved, holding a written proxy to that effect, to represent him in a meeting.
-A director may represent more than one fellow-director in a meeting.
+5. Directors, Members of the Executive Committee, the official secretary and any other persons admitted to the meeting by the Directors present at the meeting will have access to meetings.
+A Director can arrange for a fellow-member of the Board of Directors or a fellow-director or staff member of the National Library involved, holding a written proxy to that effect, to represent him in a meeting.
+A Director may represent more than one fellow-director in a meeting.

 6. The meetings of the Board of Directors will be chaired by the chairperson of the Executive Committee.
 In the absence thereof, the meeting will be chaired by the vice-chairperson of the Executive Committee and in the absence of that vice-chairperson, the meeting will appoint its own chairperson.
-Until that time, the most senior director present at the meeting, in terms of age, will deputise for the chairperson.
+Until that time, the most senior Director present at the meeting, in terms of age, will deputise for the chairperson.

 7. The official secretary or another person to be appointed for that purpose by the chairperson of the meeting will take minutes of the meeting, and these will be adopted in the same or in the following meeting and signed in evidence of that fact by the person who took the minutes and by the chairperson.